zeek/zeek/scripts/base/init-bare.bro.rst

       server_start_time: :bro:type:`time`
          The SMB2 server start time.

+      negotiate_context_count: :bro:type:`count`
+         The number of negotiate context values in SMB v.
+3.1.1, otherwise reserved to 0.

+      negotiate_context_values: :bro:type:`SMB2::NegotiateContextValues`
+         An array of context values in SMB v.
+3.1.1.

    The response to an SMB2 *negotiate* request, which is used by tghe client to notify the server what dialects of the SMB2 protocol the client understands.

    For more information, see MS-SMB2:2.2.4

    .. bro:see:: smb2_negotiate_response

+.. bro:type:: SMB2::PreAuthIntegrityCapabilities

+   :Type: :bro:type:`record`

+      hash_alg_count: :bro:type:`count`
+         The number of hash algorithms.

+      salt_length: :bro:type:`count`
+         The salt length.

+      hash_alg: :bro:type:`vector` of :bro:type:`count`
+         An array of hash algorithms (counts).

+      salt: :bro:type:`string`
+         The salt.

+   Preauthentication information as defined in SMB v.
+3.1.1

+   For more information, see MS-SMB2:2.3.1.1

 .. bro:type:: SMB2::SessionSetupFlags